- Daily Info over Christmas

 Where to buy

-The Cadet Corps is a national charity providing young people with a different adventure and provides opportunity like no other and has been providing trees since 1972.
-Nordmann Firs (£40-£90) plus wreaths, decorations.
-Delivery / click and collect.
-7 days a week 9am-7pm.
+The Cadet Corps is a national charity providing young people with opportunities for adventure.
+They've been fundraising through the sale of Christmas trees since 1972.
+Nordmann Firs (£38-£92) plus wreaths, decorations, stands etc. Delivery / click and collect.
+Shop open 7 days a week: 9am-7pm Mondays and Wednesdays; 9am-9pm Tuesdays and Fridays; 9am-8pm Thursdays, Saturdays and Sundays.

 Bunkers Hill Plant Nursery,1-2 Bunkers Hill, Nr.
 Kidlington Oxon OX5 3BA